What Happens When You Stop Taking Ozempic: Month-by-Month Data

 Editorial note

-Reviewed for clarity on February 7, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 People often expect one clean answer here, but stopping Ozempic is not a single event.
 It is a transition.
 What changes first for many people is not the scale.
 It is appetite, food noise, flexibility around portions, and how much effort the same routine suddenly requires.